EARnagram/lessons/sec4/angular_directives/README.md

 We'll have an array of SwHINTons, demonstrate some hiding & showing mechanisms built into Angular, and bind some changing data via a form.

+Copy `starter/` out of the instructor folder and serve up the website (type `server` into your terminal).
+From inside `angular_directives/`:

+`$ cp -R starter ../.. && cd ../../starter && server`

-Serve up the website and take a minute to read through the starter code.
+Take a minute to read through the starter code.

 ## Tilda's Chaotic Repetition

 > "If you will it, you, too, can be birthed, devoured, then birthed
 > again by a starving coyote.
 It's a wonderful thing."
 >
 > -- _Tilda Swinton_

 Let's begin by setting up our controller and incorporating some of